Still counting: Uncalled U.S. federal and state elections

 In Mississippi, Republican Senator Cindy Hyde-Smith and Democratic challenger Mike Espy will compete in a runoff election on Nov.
 27 after neither won a majority for a U.S. Senate seat.

-Vote tallies continue to trickle in for the 10 U.S. House races that appear too close to call.
+Vote tallies continue to trickle in for the nine U.S. House races that appear too close to call.
+On Friday, Republican incumbent Mimi Walters conceded defeat to Democratic candidate Katie Porter in the race for California’s 45th congressional district.

-On Thursday, the Maine Secretary of State’s office declared Jared Golden the winner of a race against incumbent Republican Representative Bruce Poliquin for the state’s 2nd congressional district.
-In New Jersey, Republican incumbent Tom MacArthur conceded defeat late on Wednesday to Democratic candidate Andy Kim in the race for the state’s 3rd congressional district.

-With the results of the two races in Maine and New Jersey, Democrats have so far gained a net 32 House seats.
+With Porter’s victory, Democrats have so far gained a net 33 House seats.
 The outcomes of the remaining undecided elections will not change the overall balance of power in either the Senate or the House.

 The following are House seats where there is no consensus winner: